Maintaining Plasticity in Continual Learning via Regenerative Regularization: Appendix

+The exception to the above is Concat ReLU, for which we use a slightly smaller hidden size since otherwise Concat ReLU would have twice the number of parameters as all other agents.
+Specifically, we compute the smallest fraction of neurons to remove from each hidden layer such that the total number of parameters in the network is as least as large as the ones in the above architectures.
+These fractions are $0.09$ on Permuted MNIST and Random Label MNIST, $0.27$ on Random Label CIFAR and Continual ImageNet, and $0.31$ on 5+1 CIFAR.

-For all agents, we performed a hyper-parameter sweep over $3$ seeds for each problem and optimizer combination.
-The optimal hyper-parameter configurations based on the total average online accuracy metric are listed in Table~\ref{tab:agent-hyperparams}.
-We used these hyper-parameters with $3$ additional seeds to obtain the results in Figure \ref{fig:performance-comparison}.
+\textbf{Hyper-parameters} As described in Section $\ref{sec:experiments}$, for all agents on all problems, we performed a hyper-parameter sweep over $3$ seeds for each problem and optimizer combination.
+The optimal hyper-parameter configurations based on the total average online accuracy metric averaged across the $3$ seeds are listed in Tables~\ref{tab:agent-hyperparams1} and \ref{tab:agent-hyperparams2}.
+We used these hyper-parameters with $10$ additional seeds to obtain all results.

-\textit{Continual Backprop.} For Continual Backprop, we use the public repository and try two different methods for computing utility.
+\textit{Continual Backprop.} For Continual Backprop, we use the implementation in the public GitHub repository.
+We try two different methods for computing utility.
 The first one, called ``contribution," uses the inverse of the average weight magnitude as a measure of utility.
 The second one, ``adaptive-contribution," is the one proposed in~\citet{dohare2021continual} that also utilizes the activation magnitude multiplied by the outgoing weights.
 See ~\citet{dohare2021continual, dohare2023maintaining} (and the associated GitHub repository) for additional details.
 There was barely any difference in performance between the two utility types, so we present the results for the type presented in their paper.
 The other Continual Backprop hyper-parameter settings we use are those reported in~\citet{dohare2023maintaining}.
 In particular, we set the maturity threshold to be $100$ and the utility decay rate to be $0.99$.

-\section{Additional Results}
+\subsection{Additional Results}